New Testament: The Gospels

-These four gospels that were eventually included in the New Testament were only a few among many other early Christian gospels.
-The existence of such texts is even mentioned at the beginning of the Gospel of Luke.
-Many non-canonical gospels were also written, all later than the four canonical gospels, and like them advocating the particular theological views of their various authors.
-In modern scholarship, the Synoptic Gospels are the primary sources for reconstructing Christ's ministry.
+These four gospels that were eventually included in the New Testament were only a few among many other early Christian gospel traditions; the existence of such traditions, both written and oral, is even mentioned at the beginning of the Gospel of Luke.
+Various non-canonical gospels, such as the so-called "Jewish-Christian Gospels" and the Gospel of Thomas, were also written after the canonical gospels became widely known and used among early Christian communities, advocating for differing theological views, in particular Gnostic ones.
+In modern scholarship, the Synoptic Gospels are the primary sources for reconstructing Jesus Christ's ministry.
 (Note: Sanders (2010): "John, however, is so different that it cannot be reconciled with the Synoptics except in very general ways [...]
 Scholars have unanimously chosen the Synoptic Gospels' version of Jesus' teaching [...]
 The Synoptic Gospels, then, are the primary sources for knowledge of the historical Jesus.
 They are not, however, the equivalent of an academic biography of a recent historical figure.
 Instead, the Synoptic Gospels are theological documents that provide information the authors regarded as necessary for the religious development of the Christian communities in which they worked.")

 Acts of the Apostles

-The Acts of the Apostles is a narrative of the apostles' ministry and activity after Christ's death and resurrection, from which point it resumes and functions as a sequel to the Gospel of Luke.
+The Acts of the Apostles is a narrative of the apostles' ministry and activity after Jesus Christ's death and resurrection, from which point it resumes and functions as a sequel to the Gospel of Luke.
 Examining style, phraseology, and other evidence, modern scholarship generally concludes that Acts and the Gospel of Luke share the same author, referred to as Luke–Acts.
 Luke–Acts does not name its author.
-Church tradition identified him as Luke the Evangelist, the companion of Paul, but the majority of scholars reject this due to the many differences between Acts and the authentic Pauline letters, though most scholars still believe the author, whether named Luke or not, met Paul.
-The most probable date of composition is around 80–90 AD, although some scholars date it significantly later, and there is evidence that it was still being substantially revised well into the 2nd century.
+Church tradition identified him as Luke the Evangelist, the companion of Paul, but critical views at the end of the 20th century were evenly divided about whether Luke the physician wrote it due to the many differences between Acts and the authentic Pauline letters, though most scholars still believe the author, whether named Luke or not, met Paul.
+The most probable date of composition is around 80–90 AD, although some scholars date it significantly later.
+The earliest witnesses for Luke fall into the Western and the Alexandrian text-types and the dominant view is that the Western text represents a process of deliberate revision in the second century, as the variations seem to form specific patterns.